Frequently asked questions related to COVID-19.

 - 1. Where can I find more information on testing, contact tracing & outbreak management?

-More information is also available on our on COVID-19.
+More information is also available on our information and guidance to councils on COVID-19.

 - 2. What are local outbreak plans?

 All upper tier councils have been tasked by Government to:

 - establish a member led Local Outbreak Control Board